 - Plan enough time for loading and unloading, washing, drying, folding, putting away, and unexpected delays.

-- Pack everything you need to do laundry and to keep yourself and your kids occupied.
+- Pack everything you need to do laundry and to stave off boredom.

 - Check machine settings, capacities, and cleanliness before getting started.

 - Use timers to make sure you’re ready to take clothes out of the machines right away.

 - Be efficient to shorten drying times.